“Begin Where You Are” at Crane Arts: A Form Review

 1. What is hidden in this exhibition?
 What is in plain sight?

-Innumerable causal conversations, an untold number of studio visits and months of intentional research are Packed up into a clean finish of extra tall walls focusing attention on concise and discrete works of art, individuated material moments – locutions that excavate the “fine” and place it back next to art.
+Innumerable casual conversations, an untold number of studio visits and months of intentional research are packed up into a clean finish of extra tall walls focusing attention on concise and discrete works of art, individuated material moments – locutions that excavate the “fine” and place it back next to art.

-While it’s parents are out of the picture, vestiges of visits by its wealthy aunts, influential uncles, long lost siblings, and surrogate grandparents are everywhere apparent.
+While its parents are out of the picture, vestiges of visits by its wealthy aunts, influential uncles, long-lost siblings, and surrogate grandparents are everywhere apparent.
 Complex networks of relations figure heavily.
 Most importantly, the show is undyingly dedicated to its close friends – peers it calls relations.
-Because, know how It goes …

-When you spend enough time with your friends, once imagined family resemblances manifest as “real” and at that point it’s just easier to say that they are cousins.
+Because, you know how it goes: when you spend enough time with your friends, once-imagined family resemblances manifest as “real” and at that point it’s just easier to say that they are cousins.

 3. Describe one moment in this exhibition.

-The purply/fuchsia of Eric Abaka’s video “Performance by eriKa baCa” reflecting off of the surface of Virgil Marti’s mirror-like “Vesper”.
+The purply/fuchsia of Eric Abaka’s video “Performance by eriKa baCa” reflecting off the surface of Virgil Marti’s mirror-like “Vesper.”

 4. This exhibition answers/asks the following question: